Sani Lakatani: Premiership

 Lakatani was re-elected at the 1999 Niuean general election, placing third on the common roll with 474 votes.
 He was subsequently elected leader of the Niue People's Party, and was elected Premier, defeating O'Love Jacobsen by 14 votes to 6.
 As Premier, he cut the pay of MPs, unsuccessfully attempted to obtain a loan from the Asian Development Bank to counteract declining assistance from New Zealand, and attempted to establish an airline.
 In July 1999 he was hospitalised in Auckland and underwent a double bypass heart operation.
 In his absence, the growing unpopularity of his government saw it lose its majority.
 A no-confidence vote in December resulted in a 10–10 tie, a judicial challenge, and an opposition walkout.
 In 2000, he narrowly avoided bankruptcy over a personal guarantee given for the debt of a Niue business, and this resulted in a further confidence vote which was again tied, 9-9.
 Lakatani faced a further confidence vote in November 2000.
 While Prime Minister he served as Chancellor of the University of the South Pacific.

 Later career

-He was re-elected in 2002 Niuean general election, but his dictatorial leadership style saw him lose the leadership of the People's Party to Young Vivian, who subsequently became Premier, with Lakatani as his Deputy.
+Lakatani was re-elected in 2002 Niuean general election, but his dictatorial leadership style saw him lose the leadership of the People's Party to Young Vivian, who subsequently became Premier, with Lakatani as his Deputy.
 In August 2002 he was sacked from Cabinet after voting against the budget.

 In 2003 he took an extended leave from the Assembly to look after his wife in Auckland.
 He resigned from the Assembly in June 2004.

+Death

+Lakatani died in Wellington on 17 January 2026, at the age of 89.